juliuskrah/spring-profiles/README.md

 >`git clone https://juliuskrah@bitbucket.org/juliuskrah/spring-profiles.git`

 ### Running the Project
-To run the project, first navigate into the source directory `cd spring-profiles` and execute `mvn`.
+To run the project, first navigate into the source directory `cd spring-profiles` and execute `mvnw`.
-When you execute the `mvn` command, two things are happening here.
+When you execute the `mvnw` command, two things are happening here.

 * `spring-boot:run`: first it executes the Spring-Boot maven plugin
 * `--spring.profiles.active=h2`: second it starts the project with the `h2` profile active; Passing it as commandline arguments